 Prior to 2014, insurance companies could deny coverage to anyone with a “pre-existing condition“.
 Pre-existing conditions could include any health issues an applicant has prior to the time he or she applied for coverage that would classify them as a high risk for being insured.
 The pre-existing conditions could be anything, from asthma to cancer to pregnancy, and in almost every case, coverage could be denied or canceled after it started.

-But now in 2016, under the Affordable Care Act (aka Obamacare) a health insurer can no longer deny you coverage as a result of a pre-existing condition.
+But now, under the Affordable Care Act (Obamacare) a health insurer can no longer deny you coverage as a result of a pre-existing condition.
 The companies are also prohibited from charging you more in monthly premiums on your policy due to such a condition.
 It is also unlawful to charge women more for coverage than men.

 In addition, benefits can no longer be limited for people with pre-existing conditions.
 Once you’re covered, the insurance companies are not allowed to deny paying the costs of necessary treatments for any pre-existing conditions you may have under your coverage.